Lionheart (video game): Development

 The game looked so impressive that during one of the first demonstrations of the Amiga 1200 in Frankfurt, "the managers of Commodore actually believed that Lionheart was made specifically for the Amiga 1200" and its AGA graphic chipset.
-According to Nieborg, Lionheart "really shines because it benefits from all of the Amiga’s graphical and technical features", describing the game as "tailor-made for that system" In a 2019 interview, he said "I’m still proud of Lionheart and what we achieved as a team.
-I also regard this as my ticket into video game development".
+According to Nieborg, Lionheart "really shines because it benefits from all of the Amiga's graphical and technical features", describing the game as "tailor-made for that system".
+In a 2019 interview, he said that he is still proud of Lionheart and he considered the game as a ticket into video game development when he started on the project.

 Release

-Lionheart was supposed to be ready in the summer of 1992.
-However, "when the quality of the game began to show", Thalion's managing director, Willi Carmincke, "was also enthusiastic, and we postponed our release date to Christmas and finally beyond".
+Lionheart was supposed to be ready in the summer of 1992, but "when the quality of the game began to show", Thalion's managing director, Willi Carmincke, "was also enthusiastic", and the game was postponed to Christmas release date.
 The game was eventually released in January 1993 and Thalion explicitly used it to test if the piracy-ridden Amiga market was able to sustain ambitious action games.
 The development team stated that, if the Amiga users decide to copy a game with so much effort put into it, then "Lionheart will be our last action game on the Amiga.
 But before we have to say goodbye to the Amiga, we want to make sure that we are at least missed".

 In a 1993 interview with The One, Erik Simon said that Thalion didn't even bother copy-protecting Lionheart, "because there's no point in simply delaying the pirates from cracking the games and sticking them on bulletin boards.
 If the Amiga users don't change their way of thinking about pirating games, the machine will disappear from the market.
 We're trying to offer a fair amount of quality and we don't copy protect our games because we don't want to punish honest customers with funny protection methods.
 Copy protection won't change people's minds".